Shot

 Front Foot Leg Glance

-Ramp Shot and Switch Hit stand out in a separate group.
+Ramp shot and switch hit stand out in a separate group.

 Front foot shots are performed with an exit towards the serve, provided that it is directed to the sector between a good Length and yorker:

 8. Front Foot Leg Glance.
-The ball is directed to the leg side, and the batsman does not need to be highly accurate, since it all depends on how quickly he managed to intercept the ball.
+The ball is directed to the leg side, and the batsman does not need to be highly accurate, since it all depends on how quickly he manages to intercept the ball.
 The leg goes forward, the elbow is up, the bat is aligned parallel to the supporting leg.
-When receiving the ball, the player must turn it towards the Leg side with one movement, without changing the position as a whole.
+When receiving the ball, the player must turn it towards the leg side with one movement, without changing the position as a whole.

 When performing back foot shots, the batsman literally “backs away”; in this case, the role of the supporting leg is played by the one behind.
 They are typically used on high-bounce pitches.